dolthub/dolt-integrations/dolt_integrations/dvc/examples/fashion-mnist/dolt-dvc-demo.md

     └── variables.index
 ```

-We can also push Dolt databases for remote sharing.
-We will also use
-Dolt to inspect results between training runs:
+Finally, we will use Dolt to inspect results of several training runs:
 ```bash
 > dolt sql -q "select * from summary" +-----------+--------------+--------------------------------------+--------+